connordominik1/connordominik1.github.io/index.md

 ![collin](https://github.com/connordominik1/connordominik1.github.io/assets/114826469/58f6a2d4-db10-4cbf-9bea-4a4fbf75bfc8)
 Collin

 This is to Collin.
 Not Mark.
 No adjective or single phrase exclamation could accurately preface how much you mean to me, so I won't even start with one.
-We have known eachother forever.
+We have known each other forever.
 Counting the years doesn't even make sense anymore.
 You have helped me tremendously in getting me to this spot in my life.
 You certainly helped me academically...
 You gave me the points I 'earned' on those spelling tests decades ago.
 You helped me with countless hours of much-needed distraction and recharge from constant schoolwork.
-You helped me emotionally, when my mental health was spiraling and my ability to discern logic from feeling was nonexcistant.
+You helped me emotionally, when my mental health was spiraling and my ability to discern logic from feeling was nonexistent.
 You helped me with personal safety and shelter, when I couldn't handle it on my own.
 You have helped me define a proper standard for what a respectable, accomplished peer looks like, and someone I should strive to one-up.
-You are someone who is directly tied to my accomplishments, wether you realize it or not.
-There are so many life paths that would have lead to a derastically different place than where I am today, if it wasn't for who you are as a person, and how important you have become to me.
+You are someone who is directly tied to my accomplishments, whether you realize it or not.
+There are so many life paths that would have led to a drastically different place than where I am today, if it wasn't for who you are as a person, and how important you have become to me.
 And you continue to nudge me into directions that can only lead to a more successful and happy life.
 You mean SO much to me, and deserve way more recognition for the things you have done than what can be shared here.
 From my entire heart and soul, thank you Collin.
 I love you dude.

 ...